Particular/docs.particular.net/nservicebus/recoverability/configure-error-handling_errorqueuedefault_core_[3.0,6.2).partial.md

-Error queue address is mandatory.
+The error queue address is mandatory.
 It can be configured in several ways: